danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 ![OnboardingKit logo](Logo.png)

-OnboardingKit has different onboarding types that can be presented as hints or tutorials.
-A standard onboarding is shown right away and only once, while other types require multiple presentation attempts, a certain number of "incorrect" actions etc.

 OnboardingKit has different onboarding types.
-A standard onboarding is shown right away and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions etc. You can also combine different onboarding types to create new ones and reset the display state of any onboarding if you want to display it again.
+A standard onboarding is shown right away and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions etc. You can also combine different onboarding types to create new ones and reset the state of any onboarding you want to display again.

-OnboardingKit also supports multiple users, so that each onboarding is unique to each user.
+OnboardingKit supports multiple users, so that each onboarding is unique to each user.

+OnboardingKit supports `iOS 13`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.